Katni district

+Geography

+Katni is located in the central part of Madhya Pradesh with the headquarters at Katni town.
+It is one of the district of Jabalpur division.

+Katni is conglomeration of culture from three different cultural states viz.
+Mahakausal, Bundelkhand, and Baghelkhand.
+There are three different stories which reveals why Katni is called Mudwara.
+Katni River and Chhoti Mahanadi is Major Riveres of the District.

 Economy

-Katni is a town in Madhya Pradesh with many laurels.
+Katni is a City in Madhya Pradesh.
 It is also one of the largest rail junctions in the country and the second biggest diesel shed in the country is also located here.
-Katni is also a mineral-rich district, especially known for lime and bauxite.
+Katni is also a Mineral and Marble-rich district, especially known for lime stone and bauxite.

+Many Cement and Marbel's factories are located in Katni District.
+Railway's Electric loco shed and Ordinance Factory also situated in katni.

 In 2006 the Ministry of Panchayati Raj named Katni one of the country's 250 most backward districts (out of a total of 640).
 It is one of the 24 districts in Madhya Pradesh currently receiving funds from the Backward Regions Grant Fund Programme (BRGF).

 Demographics

 According to the 2011 census Katni District has a population of 1,292,042, roughly equal to the nation of Estonia or the US state of New Hampshire.
 This gives it a ranking of 379th in India (out of a total of 640).

 The district has a population density of 261 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 21.38%.
 Katni has a sex ratio of 948 females for every 1000 males and a literacy rate of 73.62%.
 20.41% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 12.05% and 24.59% of the population respectively.

 Kols are the largest tribal group which is 41% of the tribal population, while Gonds (34%) and Bharias (20%) are the other major tribes.

 At the time of the 2011 Census of India, 97.98% of the population in the district spoke Hindi and 1.56% Sindhi as their first language.